swaptacular/swpt_accounts/protocol.rst

    recipient's account. [#account-identity]_

 amount : int64
-   The increase in the affected account's principal, caused by the transfer.
+   The increase in the affected account's principal (caused by the transfer).
 This MUST NOT be zero.
-If it is a positive number (an addition to the principal), the affected account would be the recipient of the transfer.
-If it is a negative number (a subtraction from the principal), the affected account would be the sender of the transfer.
+If it is a positive number (an addition to the principal), the affected account would be the recipient.
+If it is a negative number (a subtraction from the principal), the affected account would be the sender.

 committed_at : date-time
    The moment at which the transfer was committed.

 transfer_message : string
-   MUST contain the value of the ``transfer_message`` field in the `FinalizePreparedTransfer`_ message that committed the transfer.
+   MUST contain the value of the ``transfer_message`` field from the `FinalizePreparedTransfer`_ message that committed the transfer.

 transfer_flags : int32